 I’m putting my track record of accurate student loan predictions on the line and saying that the tax bomb won’t become a reality.

-Why a Huge Student Loan Tax Bill is Unlikely for ICR, IBR, PAYE, and REPAYE Borrowers
+Why a Huge Student Loan Tax Bill is Unlikely for ICR, IBR, PAYE, and SAVE Borrowers

-Inside the recently passed Covid-19 relief package is a provision that eliminates the tax on forgiven student debt until 2026.
+During the COVID-19 pandemic, Congress passed a law containing a provision that eliminates the tax on forgiven student debt until 2026.
 For the borrowers who will earn Income-Driven Forgiveness in the next few years, there is nothing to predict — there will be no tax bomb.

-Unfortuantely, most borrowers currently on the IDR plans will not qualify for forgiveness by the December 31st, 2025, expiration.
+Unfortunately, most borrowers currently on the IDR plans will not qualify for forgiveness by the December 31st, 2025, expiration.
 One noteworthy aspect of the recently passed provision is that it eliminates the tax from the first borrowers earning forgiveness.
-To date, 32 borrowers have had their loans forgiven under an IDR plan, and that number should grow considerably in the coming years.
-Congress is actually addressing this issue before it becomes a widespread problem that impacts large numbers of Americans.

 Additionally, this isn’t the first time Congress eliminated a tax on student loan forgiveness or cancellation.
 A couple of years ago, Congress removed the harsh tax on student loans forgiven due to death or disability discharge.
 Like the recent legislation, the provision ends December 31st, 2025.